fpedroza/setup-bash-vcs-prompt/README.md

 # setup-bash-vcs-prompt
-Setup your bash prompt to include version control info
+Colorize your bash prompt and include any version control info.

+Thanks to http://hocuspokus.net/2009/07/add-git-and-svn-branch-to-bash-prompt for the jump start